What would you like to know more about?

 The majority of filter types are single-value comparisons.
 Each of these requires a single Search Term.

-These can be thought of as mathematical comparisons, even for text and dates.
-Any piece of text may be compared to another using these comparisons because the text is treated like a string of numbers in which A < B < C and so on.
+Think of these as mathematical comparisons, even for text and dates.
+You can compare any piece of text to another using these comparisons because the text acts like a string of numbers in which A < B < C and so on.
 Dates are also treated as numbers internally.

 Text Comparisons

 Text values are expressed in single quotes.
-If you omit the quotes, the Advanced Search Tool will add them for you.
+If you leave out the quotes, the Advanced Search Tool adds them for you.

 Text comparisons support exact matches or wildcards so you can match when text is "like" a search term or only when it is exact.